 Founded in 1365, the Alma Mater Rudolphina Vindobonensis celebrated its 650th anniversary in 2015 with a varied annual programme.
+Around 95,000 visitors participated in more than 100 events.
 The University of Vienna has used the anniversary year to open its doors and invite the public to find out more about the work at the University, both with regard to the development of society and the education of the next generations.
-The

-650th anniversary provided an impetus for increasing the presence of women in the Arcaded Courtyard.
+The 650th anniversary also provided an impetus for increasing the presence of women in the Arcaded Courtyard.
 Following an art competition that took place in 2014, monuments of seven female academics of the University of Vienna were erected in 2016: psychologist Charlotte Bühler, physicists Berta Karlik and Lise Meitner, sociologist Marie Jahoda, linguist Elise Richter, archaeologist Grete Mostny-Glaser and mathematician Olga Taussky-Todd.
 In the coming years, the presence of women in the Arcaded Courtyard will increase even further.

-In 2018, the University also celebrated the 20th anniversary of the Campus of the University of Vienna.
-In 1988, the city of Vienna donated the grounds of the former General Hospital, covering an area of 96,000 square metres, to the University of Vienna.
-Since 1998, the Campus has been home to departments of the Faculty of Philological and Cultural Studies and the Faculty of Historical and Cultural Studies, the Hörsaalzentrum as well as several service units for students.
-The University of Vienna has planned a diverse programme for all age groups, aimed at establishing the Campus as a permanent meeting point for research and communication.
+In 2018, the University also celebrated the 20th anniversary of the Campus of the University of Vienna, located on the grounds of the former General Hospital.
+Based on the celebrations on the occasion of its 650th anniversary and under the motto 'academia at the heart of the city', the University of Vienna offered a diverse event programme for the public, aimed at establishing the Campus as a permanent venue for research and communication.